Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-geolocation.md

        compile 'com.radiusnetworks:AndroidIBeaconLibrary:0.7.6'
     }
     ~~~
-    Failure to add this dependency when enabling GeoLocation in readyAimFire() will result in a crash of your app:
+    > Failure to add this dependency when enabling GeoLocation in readyAimFire() will result in the following crash in your app:

     `java.lang.TypeNotPresentException: Type com/radiusnetworks/ibeacon/BleNotAvailableException not present`